Akirato/HGRAM/README.md

 ## Data Processing

-We provide the processed data files for five real-world datasets in this [Drive folder](https://drive.google.com/file/d/1TC06A02wmIQteKzqGSbl_i3VIQzsHVop/view?usp=drivesdk) and this [Microsoft OneDrive folder](https://hu-my.sharepoint.com/:u:/g/personal/kexinhuang_hsph_harvard_edu/EbSj1CehKDtKniKqtICWsScBESs9ldWWcTttGdADnFc6Wg?e=gJhl7c).
+We provide the processed data files for five real-world datasets in this [Drive folder](https://drive.google.com/file/d/1TC06A02wmIQteKzqGSbl_i3VIQzsHVop/view?usp=drivesdk).

 1\) To create your own dataset, create the following files and organize them as follows: